 Ford won’t disclose any performance figures, so we can’t say for sure whether the Edge ST will offer a driving experience worthy of its high-octane badge.
 But given that performance is usually a low priority with family crossovers like the Edge, it’s not like the ST will have much direct competition.

-The ST does at least look sporty, and that may be all that matters to some owners.
+Ford also did a decent job of making the ST look sporty, and that may be all that matters to some owners.
 Ford fitted it with a wider, darker mesh grille, side skirts, bigger exhaust outlets, and model-specific 21-inch wheels.
 The Edge itself still looks like a Ford Taurus suffering from a bad allergic reaction, though.

 Besides the addition of the ST model to the lineup, the Edge sports a few other notable changes for 2019.
 New safety features include adaptive cruise control with stop-and-go and lane-centering assist, a post-collision braking system that automatically applies the brakes to keep the car from rolling after a crash, and evasive steering assist, which provides “steering input” to help the driver maneuver around slow or stopped vehicles, Ford says.